mohitk09/cards_game/README.md

 2. **API** :- All three APIs reside in this folder
 3. **Utils**:- Functions which are used across different files
 4. **Types**:- All the types/structs and functions which are dependent on those types
-5. There are also some test cases which have been added
+5. There are also some test cases which have been added, can be run by `go test` command

 ## Run it locally